PawanBahirat/Notes/README.md

 - Time complexity :

-This code works in O(n), as the whole array is iterated over once.
+This Code works in O(n), as the whole array is iterated over once.

 ### Find Minimum Value in Array
 <hr>